Romina Pourmokhtari

 Romina Pourmokhtari (born 12 November 1995) is a Swedish politician for the Liberals.
-She has served as the Minister for the Environment since 2022 in the Kristersson Cabinet.
+She has served as the Minister for the Environment since 2022 in the Kristersson cabinet.
 She has also been a member of the Riksdag for Stockholm Municipality since 2022.
-She is the youngest-ever minister of a cabinet in Sweden, ascending her position at the age of 26.
+She is the youngest-ever minister of a cabinet in Sweden, having ascended to her position at the age of 26.

 Political career

+Liberal Youth of Sweden (2019–2022)

 Pourmokhtari became the president of the Liberal Youth of Sweden in 2019.

+In June 2021, she and the two vice-chairs of the Liberal Youth published an article in Expressen calling for the Liberal Party to "adopt red lines" against the far-right Sweden Democrats, saying that the Sweden Democrats' "vision of society and of people is infinitely more dangerous than any challenge Sweden faces today," but that after the Liberal Party members had voted to consider going into government with the Sweden Democrats, the party should not compromise on the right to asylum, the independence of universities, media, cultural institutions, and the justice system, protection for women, LGBT+ people, and minority groups, and Sweden's role in global affairs, including international aid and the European Union.

-On 14 September 2022, she announced that she will step down as president at the upcoming congress in November.
+On 14 September 2022, she announced that she would step down as president at the upcoming congress in November later that year.